bbauska/Coursera-Bootstrap/readme.md

 Now, if I do a listing of the directory, you can see the be git-test folder has been created.

-Let\'s go to the git-test folder, and then you will see that this is an exact copy of the folder structure that we had created earlier.
+Let&apos;s go to the git-test folder, and then you will see that this is an exact copy of the folder structure that we had created earlier.

 This is how you can clone an online Git repository.